 United Way of Mesa County Reveals Campaign Total

-United Way of Mesa County will keep the 2017-18 campaign open for pledges in order to maximize the funds available for allocation to health and human service programs that have applied for funding.
-This year, 44 nonprofit programs across Mesa County have applied for United Way funding.
-Individuals or businesses that have not yet contributed to this year’s campaign may still pledge online here or call 970-243-5364.
+United Way of Mesa County will keep the 2018-19 campaign open for pledges in order to maximize the funds available for allocation to health and human service programs that have applied for funding.
+This year, 41 nonprofit programs across Mesa County have applied for United Way funding.
+Individuals or businesses that have not yet contributed to this year’s campaign may still pledge online at www.unitedwaymesacounty.org or call 243-5364.

-About 60 community allocation volunteers are training and will soon begin to review 48 nonprofit program applications for funding.
+Over 50 community allocation volunteers are training and will soon begin to review the funding applications.
 These allocation panels will make site visits to all programs and then recommend funding amounts to United Way’s Board of Directors.
 United Way will make the final announcement about total campaign revenues and allocation funding in late spring.

 City of Grand Junction